-In this weekend-long retreat, the best high school students from across the country will discuss, debate, question, and think about great texts and great ideas on the highest possible level, all while competing for prizes and a full-tuition scholarship: the WCC Founders‘ Scholarship.
+In this weekend-long competition, the best high school students from across the country discuss, debate, question, and think about great texts and great ideas at the highest level, all while competing for a full-tuition scholarship: the WCC Founders‘ Scholarship.

-On Saturday, all invitees will write an essay and also compete in a rhetoric competition, delivering five-minute speeches.
+On Saturday, all invitees write a timed essay and compete in a rhetoric competition, delivering five-minute speeches.

-The weekend will conclude with the Dean’s Banquet and entertainment provided by the WCC student body.
+The weekend concludes with the Dean’s Banquet and entertainment provided by the WCC student body.

-The College will run a complimentary shuttle for participants to and from Denver International Airport (DIA).
+The College runs a complimentary shuttle for participants to and from Denver International Airport (DIA).
 Students wishing to take advantage of the shuttle should arrive in Denver airport by 11:30 am on Thursday.
 Students using the shuttle to return to Denver airport are advised not to book flights with departure times before 2:00 pm on Sunday.

 Students arriving in Denver International Airport should collect their baggage and proceed to baggage carousel number 12 in the Jeppesen Terminal.
 This is on the west side of the building between doors 512 and 514.
-A college employee will be there to meet participants starting at 9:30 am.
+A representative from the College will meet participants starting at 9:30 am.
 On the following Sunday, students will be dropped off as close as possible to the check-in area of their airline.

 The College will provide lodging for all participants.
 There is no need to book a hotel or other lodging for a student participating in the competitions.

 Founders' Scholarship Competition Weekend Request